www.boardintelligence.com How to write a great Business case webbanner

 Applying the formula is the foundation; refining it creates even stronger outcomes.
 Advanced strategies give your case additional weight and depth.
 They also anticipate the questions boards are likely to ask.

-Using data and analytics to strengthen your case
+How do you use data and analytics to strengthen your case?

 Numbers turn assumptions into facts, effectively qualifying choices.
 Use analytics to measure potential outcomes and back up benefits with hard evidence.
 Data makes your proposal difficult to dismiss or delay.